Get free weekly resources from us!

-Connecting with parents isn’t as daunting as you think.
-In fact, as children’s ministry leaders, you’re already equipped with superpowers you may not even realize!
-Keep reading to discover three dynamite, super practical, super natural ways to relationally reach parents of kids in your sphere of influence.
+Connecting with parents in your ministry isn’t as daunting as you think.
+In fact you’re already equipped with superpowers you may not even realize!
+Keep reading to discover three dynamite, super practical, and even super natural ways to reach parents in your ministry.
 Learn to harness what YOU do best!

 Over the past few years, we’ve heard a steady drumbeat of parents’ vital role to be the spiritual leaders in their homes.
 And it’s true.
 No one influences the number of hours in a child’s lifetime more than mom or dad.
 Yet your role is important, too.
 No one commands the unique role you play.